Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Spectra

 In this section, we explore the $f_{\rm{dyn}} = 0.01$ model as a representative case for relatively lanthanide-poor ejecta with $X_{\rm{La}} = 0.001$, corresponding most closely to the physical case of a BNS merger with a long-lived remnant \citep[e.g.][]{Fujibayashi.etal:18,Kawaguchi.etal:21}.
 Despite being a lanthanide-poor case in our parameter space, we do note that this fraction remains within the range estimated for AT2017gfo.
 From the analysis of lanthanide trends in Section \ref{subsec:general_NIRspec}, we see that lanthanide impact is greatest at early times and for greater masses (higher densities).
 We therefore show the 10 day spectra of the $f_{\rm{dyn}} = 0.01$ model compared to the lanthanide-free $f_{\rm{dyn}} = 0$ model, both with $M_{\rm{ej}} = 0.05\, \Msol$, in Fig. \ref{fig:f001_NIRspec}, in order to gauge the impact of a relatively small lanthanide mass-fraction with respect to a completely lanthanide-free case.

-Looking at Fig. \ref{fig:f001_NIRspec}, we see that the lanthanides still play a non-negligible role at 10d, with Ce\,\textsc{iii} and Nd\,\textsc{ii} blending heavily with Te\,\textsc{iii} at $2.1\, \mu$m.
+Looking at Fig. \ref{fig:f001_NIRspec}, we see that Ce\,\textsc{iii} and Nd\,\textsc{ii} still play a non-negligible role at 10~d, notably blending with Te\,\textsc{iii} at 2.1\,$\mu$m.
 The first peak species Zr\,\textsc{i} and Y\textsc{i} are also significant at the same wavelength, such that the Te\,\textsc{iii} flux contribution is only of $\sim$ 35 per-cent.
 Contrary to the $f_{\rm{dyn}} = 0.05$ model with the same ejecta mass however, the lanthanide E1 lines are not optically thick in this case, likely due to species' low abundances in the model composition.
 As we decrease the total ejecta mass, we find the same reduction of lanthanide impact as in the `standard' model, albeit to a greater extent, such that lanthanide emission for the $f_{\rm{dyn}} = 0.01$ model with $M_{\rm{ej}} \leq 0.01 \, \Msol$ is essentially negligible.

-Given this mostly minor impact of lanthanides in the $f_{\rm{dyn}} = 0.01$ model, it is interesting to compare to the $f_{\rm{dyn}} = 0$ model in order to have a better understanding of the extent of their effects.
-Looking at the left panel of Fig. \ref{fig:f001_NIRspec} which shows the $f_{\rm{dyn}} = 0$ model at 10 days, we see that the lanthanide impact is confined to $\lambda \lesssim 3.4\, \mu$m.
-The differences are significant enough to be distinguishable however.
-Conversely, the two models are practically identical for $\lambda \gtrsim 3.5~\mu$m, implying that features at this and redder wavelengths are not affected by lanthanides for these small values of $X_{\rm{La}}$.